collective/collective.fingerpointing/README.rst

     The Finger Pointing audit log view.

-If you specify no audit log file you'll see a warning;
+If you didn't specify a Finger Pointing audit log file name,  you'll see a warning.
-however, audit events will be normally logged to the event log:
+However, audit events will be normally logged to the Zope event log:

 .. code-block:: console